NaTaliaebr/Project_1/README.md

 -We can see that there is not a strong correlation between receiving more bookings and winning FIFA.

--For yellow cards: 7 out of 13 , winner received more yellow cards, 6 out of 13 - non winner received more yellow cards.

--For red cards: 5 out of 13 , winner received more red cards, 6 out of 13 - non winner received more red. cards.
-2 out of 13, both received the same number of red cards.

--However, We can see that bookings have increased over the years for yellow cards but not for red in both winners and non-winners.
+-Over the years , average yellow card per game has been increased for both winners and non winners, but non- winners had higher increase than winners.
+P value is 0.03

+-In terms of red cards, winners and non-winners have identical trends and very stagnant over the years.

 Q2: How many times did the winning team score first in games vs non-winning teams?

--Looking at the bar chart, you can see that prior to 1980 there was a smaller discrepancy between winners and non winners scoring the first goal, however in recent years, winners have been scoring the first goal more frequently.

--Looking at the scatter plot, there is a strong tendency for the winners to have more games where they scored the first goal , compared to the non winning teams.
+-We can see that not only the gap between the 2 has increased over the years, winners have an increasing tendency and non winners have decreasing tendency.
+It shows that scoring first goal is a strong factor to become winner probably due to psychological effect.

 #Q3: Did a single player score most of the winning team’s goals throughout the tournament Vs non-wining team?